mohamedmahmoud7415369/web-scraping-projects/README.md

 ⭐ **If you find this repository helpful, please give it a star!**

 ---

-## Plain Text Version (Copy this for your README.md file):

-Copy and paste the entire content below into your README.md file:

 ```markdown
 # 🌐 Web Scraping Projects Portfolio